7 Vintage Thanksgiving Recipes That Will Remind You of Old Times

 Sweet Potato Side Dish: Maple-Bourbon Mashed Sweet Potatoes

 There are so many good things going on in this Maple-Bourbon Mashed Sweet Potatoes recipe.
-For one, there's two kinds of potatoes: sweet potatoes and Yukon Gold potatoes.
+For one, there are two kinds of potatoes: sweet potatoes and Yukon gold potatoes.
 Stir in ingredients like bourbon, maple syrup, butter, and applesauce, and you've already got a winning recipe.
+Then top it all off with a no-fail trick: a sprinkle of bacon.
+These sweet potatoes are going to be the talk of this year's Thanksgiving menu (and for years to come).

-Slow Cooker Savior: Since this recipe involves baking the potatoes until they're super-tender in the slow cooker, you can focus on cooking the turkey, dressing, and other time-sensitive dishes.
+Slow Cooker Savior: Since this recipe involves cooking the potatoes in the slow cooker until they're super tender, you can focus your efforts on cooking the turkey, dressing, and other time-sensitive dishes.

 Get the recipe: Maple-Bourbon Mashed Sweet Potatoes